|

 Family Eleocarpaceae

-Some members of this family are gigantic trees of the Antillean rain forests.
+This family is widespread in the tropics of Asia, Australia and as far a New Zealand.
+However, in the Americas it has a strangely disjunct distribution in western South America and the West Indies.
+Some members of the group are gigantic trees of the Antillean rain forests.
 Their buttress roots can be several times higher than a man, and form natural mazes covered in epiphytes.

 The enormous buttress roots of Sloanea caribaea.
 Northern Forest Reserve, Dominica, Lesser Antilles.